alustig3/zoom-controller/README.md

 - Right click on the Zoom Controller and select "Remove"
 ### Windows
 - Search for "bluetooth" in the search bar and select "Bluetooth and other devices settings"
-- Under the "Mouse, keyboard, & pen"
+- Under the "Mouse, keyboard, & pen" click "Zoom Controller" and then click "Remove"
 ## Turn on
 Press and hold the **VOLUME**  knob to turn on.
 You can let go of the knob as soon as you see it light up.